-- Remove the seat as described in its relative paragraph. - Unscrew the screws (1) and recover the two spacers from the two (1a) lower screws. - Remove the conveyor (2).
+- Remove the seat as described in its relative paragraph. - Undo the screws (1) and collect the socket/spacer from the lower screw (1a). - Remove the conveyor (2).

 Removing the wheels

 An inexperienced user may find it difficult and complex to disassemble and reassemble the front wheel.